y-mx-b/stash/README.md

 ### Storage Model

-`dotcfg` works by storing all your dotfiles physically in one directory and symlinking them to where they need to go.
+`stash` works by storing all your dotfiles physically in one directory and symlinking them to where they need to go.

-Here is an example `dotcfg` setup:
+Here is an example `stash` setup:

 ```
-.cfg
+.stash
 ├── .zshrc
 ├── .local
 │   └── bin